A Luxury Sneaker That Won’t Crease? Meet the Idrese Nuno

 Between then and writing this review, I’ve worn them for about a month and it’s creased a little, but relative to my other luxury, minimalist white sneakers — Koio, Oliver Cabell, and Common Projects — it’s truly amazing at how much better the Nuno has stood up to daily wear.

 Look.
 I’ve tried all those other sneakers.
-Click the links above to see thee reviews, I’ve worn them hard and for roughly the same amount of time as the Nunos.
+Click the links above to see the reviews; I’ve worn them hard and for roughly the same amount of time as the Nunos.
 Without fail, these competitors all creased deeply, even though they’ve been sitting in shoe trees between wears.

 Check out my video below to see some side by side leather comparisons and a full review of the Nuno: